littleweaver/littleweaver/Policy/bylaws.markdown

 * being a voting participant in collective decision-making.
 * partial legal ownership of the company.
-* payment in accordance with Little Weaver policies (currently sharing 80% of profits, divided by percentage of hours worked, as detailed in “Income”).
+* payment in accordance with Little Weaver policies.

 ### Exit

 A member does not receive any portion of the company money upon exit.
-Pay calculation is not affected for the period in which the member leaves.

 #### Voluntary Exit